jakovlovakovic/djikstra-shortest-path/README.md

 # djikstra-shortest-path
-A C++ program that implements Djikstra's shortest path finding algorithm.
+A C++ program that implements Djikstra's shortest path-finding algorithm.

+The algorithm was implemented for Kn graphs.